flimflam-austin/hugo-cms-test/site/content/quick_reads/20181129-18-11-29-oils-magic-number/index.md

   - order: 2
     body: >-
       > “Oil prices getting lower.
 Great!
 Like a big Tax Cut for America and the World.
-Enjoy! …Thank you to Saudi Arabia, but let’s go lower!
+Enjoy! …Thank you to Saudi Arabia, but let’s go lower!"